Skip to main content

 Memory Robles

-Memory Robles (she/her/hers) is a third-year student majoring in chemistry at Muir college.
+Memory Robles (she/her/hers) is a fourth-year student majoring in chemistry at Muir college.
 Coming from a low income area, Memory observed how many disheartening compromises many people must make in regards to their health due to a lack of funds or access.
 From personal experience, she has witnessed how the quality of healthcare within most underprivileged communities has grown to become both inadequate and saddening.
 She intends to pursue a career in the medical field and aid socioeconomically disadvantaged communities to attain proper medical help while providing the dedication and perspective necessary in the medical field today.
 Having grown up as not only the eldest of her family but also a first generation student, she hopes to show others that creating a voice within the world of STEM is possible.

 • Jocelyn Salguero